madetech/blog/building_better_software_teams/communications/04_pair_programming.md

 Pairing is a great way to share domain knowledge within an organisation, rather than letting one developer become the sole gatekeeper of a project.

 #### Improved Resiliency
-A single developer is much more likely to be distracted by interruptions, meetings, emails etc #### a pair of developers are more resilient to interruptions because it's very obvious that they're in the middle of something.
+A single developer is much more likely to be distracted by interruptions, meetings, emails etc #### a pair of developers are more resilient to interruptions because it's obvious that they're in the middle of something.

 #### Team Building & Cohesion
 Spending that much time working so closely with another person naturally makes developers more social #### programming is traditionally a very isolated profession, pairing makes that less so.